Riib11/Philosophy-of-Computation/final/project-notes.md

 ## Experiments

-### Experiment 1: Black-White
+### Experiment 1A: Black-White

 Each image filled completely _black_ or _white_.
 The task is to classify the image.

-The CNN reaches 100% performance within the allotted (1000) iterations.
-The GAN reaches 100% performance withing the allotted (TODO: how many?) iterations.
+Both the CNN and the GAN reach 100% performance.

+### Experiment 1B: Square-Triangle

+Each image has either a _square_ or a _triangle_.
+The task is to classify image.

+Both the CNN and the GAN reach 100% performance.

 ### Experiment 2: Reflection-Random